Getting Started¶

 Alternative: Manual compiler installation

-If you prefer not to use Visual Studio: - WinLibs - MSYS2
+If you prefer not to use Visual Studio, you can manually install the GCC/Clang compiler through one of the following methods: - WinLibs - MSYS2

-After installation, add path_to_compiler/bin to PATH (verify with gcc -v in PowerShell).
+After installation, add {COMPILER_INSTALLATION_PATH}/bin to PATH (verify with gcc -v/clang -v in PowerShell).

 Get The Code¶